Xli33/utils-where/README.md

 </script>
 ```

-- for others like Vue
+- integrated with others like Vue

 ```js
 // in main.js